gumofunghi/TwitterSentimentAnalysisDL4J/README.md

 ----------

 There are 2 models used in this project, which are Word2Vec model and Long Short Term Memory (LSTM) model.

 ## Word2Vec Model

-Word2Vec Model is a neural network model that processes text corpuses into sets of vectors.
+Word2Vec Model is a neural network model that processes text corpus into sets of vectors.
+It is used to find the cosine distance or similarity between words.
+In the project, the Word2Vec architecture used is continuous skip-gram, which it predicts surrounding window of context words by using the current word.
+The input layer reads the words and encoded them separately as nodes.
+The hidden layer will do the convergence job while the output layer will produce word vectors that have the same size as the input layer.

 ## LSTM Model
-LSTM model is a modified version of recurrent neural networks(RNN) which it is easier to remember past data in memory.
+LSTM model is a modified version of recurrent neural networks(RNN) which aims to solve the vanishing gradient problem as it is easier to remember past data in memory.
+In this project, the model applied is a two layer LSTM model, which are the LSTM layer and RNN output layer.
+In the LSTM model, the activation function applied is *tanh* function which is used to determine the level of importance of the values that pass through the input gate and output gate of each node.
+In the nodes, sigmoid function is used to decide which value can pass through input and output gate or be discarded in forget gate.
+After the data passing through LSTM layer, it will pass through the RNN output layer with *softmax* activation function to get the final value.